Aardwolf-Social/aardwolf/INSTALL.md

 # Installation instructions

-Theoretically, fedibook should run anywhere that Rust and Postgresql run, though at the moment it has only been tested on linux and OSX.
+Theoretically, fedibook should run anywhere that Rust and PostgreSQL run, though at the moment it has only been tested on linux and OSX.

 ## Installing Requirements

+### Installing PostgreSQL
-In order to run the fedibook backend, you will need to have access to a [Postgresql]() database.
+In order to run the fedibook backend, you will need to have access to a [PostgreSQL]() database.
 There are a few options for doing this, but for this guide we're going to assume you are running the database on your development machine.

-If you're on a Ubuntu-like machine, you should be able to install postgres like this:
+If you're on an Ubuntu-like machine, you should be able to install PostgreSQL like this:

     $ sudo apt-get update
     $ sudo apt-get install postgresql postgresql-contrib